SAT Vocabulary Words Worksheets

 Ticking Checkboxes

-Students have a list of words and check off properties like part of speech or usage.
-It reinforces multiple aspects of word knowledge at once.
-This helps organize mental word maps.
+Students review a list of words and check off features like part of speech, usage, or meaning.
+This activity reinforces several aspects of word knowledge at once.
+It helps students organize vocabulary into clearer mental categories.

 The Word Box